 They chose the name Amagicom, which stands for “free communication.”
 Of course, it’s not free in the sense that you can download and use the VPN without paying for it!
 Instead, the idea of ‘free communication’ is focused on the concept of freedom itself, and the ability to do so without worrying about advertisers, marketers, or anyone else with an interest in your personal data.

 In more recent years, they’ve worked to ramp up their trustworthiness.
 Mullvad took part in an independent audit in 2018, allowing testers from Cure53 and Assured to perform both a penetration test and a source code audit to assess their claims.
 The results can be found here.

-They have pushed for the development and use of transparent systems in the VPN sector, and all five platform versions of their VPN app underwent a second independent audit in June 2020.
+They have pushed for the development and use of transparent systems in the VPN sector, and all five platform versions (Windows, macOS, Linux, iOS, Android) of their app underwent a second independent audit in June 2020.